rustyrussell/lightning-rfc/02-peer-protocol.md

 are attempted (all of which require successful exchange of `channel_reestablish` messages).

-If only the initiator is upgraded, it will reflect this upgrade in the next `desired_features`, causing the non-initiator to upgrade.
-If only the non-initiator is upgraded, it will be reflected in `current_features` and the combination of `current_features` and `upgradable_features` will match `desired_features` and the initiator will consider itself upgraded.
+On reconnect, if only the initiator is upgraded, it will reflect this upgrade in the next `desired_type`, causing the non-initiator to upgrade.
+If only the non-initiator is upgraded, it will be reflected in `current_type` and the initiator will consider itself upgraded.

-There are, however, theoretical cases where a second upgrade is attempted immediately following (i.e. the non-initiator doesn't even think the first one occurred), or incompatible upgrades are attempted, which could cause desynchronization on these cases.
-This could be avoided after the first upgrade by the sending an `update_fee` at the current feerate followed by a `commitment_signed`, which has the effect of forcing synchronization.
+There can be desynchronization across multiple upgrades.
+Both nodes start on channel_type A, initiator sets `desired_type` B, receives `channel_reestablish` from A which has B in `upgradable`, but B doesn't receive `channel_reestablish`.
+On reconnect, initiator tries to upgrade again, setting `desired_type` to C, which is not in B's `upgradable` so fails.
+This is why, on such a failed upgrade, the initiator considers the `current_type` given by the non-initiator to be canonical.

 # Authors